 Help out…. don’t wait for her to come to you, most patients refuse help when asked “what can I do for you?”
 Just do.
 While visiting, maybe tidy up the house for her.
 Grab groceries.
 Offer to pick up kids from school or daycare.

-Supporting someone through cancer isn't easy.
+Supporting a friend or loved one someone through cancer isn’t easy.
 Continuing friendships through cancer makes a big difference.
-And don't forget about her after treatment.
-Trying to find her way through her "new normal" can be just as hard.
+And don’t forget about her after treatment.
+Trying to find her way through her “new normal” can be just as hard.

 Everyone, no matter how strong you think they are, can benefit from having a friend.